Onehunga: Onehunga Post Office (former)

 The Onehunga Post Office was built in 1901–2, in an Edwardian Baroque post office style, during a boom in post office construction throughout New Zealand in the early 20th century.
 Designed by Government Architect John Campbell, it is one of the earliest examples of the work of this prolific architect.
 Construction was completed on 3 February 1902, opening officially on 14 February 1902 and attended by a number of members of Parliament including Sir Joseph Ward.
 The building hosted essential public services such as mail, banking, and telegraph facilities.
 The former Post Office is located on the corner of Princes Street & Onehunga Mall Road (formerly Queen Street).
-By the 1990s the building was is disrepair and was to be demolished.
-Community consultation led to the building was refurbished in 1994–5.
+By the 1990s the building was in disrepair and was to be demolished.
+Community consultation led to the building being refurbished in 1994–5.
 The building has since hosted multiple hospitality businesses.
 The Onehunga Post Office is the oldest surviving building in Onehunga's business district and was appointed a Heritage Place Category 2 in July 1993.